 15 Things to Learn from Building and Selling WordPress Plugins

-Building WordPress plugins require the knowledge and effort from your coding prowess.
+Building WordPress plugins requires knowledge and effort from your coding prowess.
 But selling those plugins or themes is another thing.
 You need to understand the market, find out either your product is a must-have, analyze the competitors, and beyond.

 At weDevs, we are creating and selling WordPress plugins for years.
 Some of our top plugins like Dokan, Happy Elementor Addons, or WPERP is already developed a commendable fanbase in the WordPress community.
 This gives us quite the experience of feeling happy, tensed, or in some situations when decision making becomes critical.